 - CDN

-- Heartbeat Control
+- Heartbeat

-- Extensions
+- Add-ons

 - Image Optimization

-In WP Rocket's Advanced Rules, you can set which pages or cookies should never be cached.
+In WP Rocket's advanced rules, you can set which pages or cookies should never be cached.
 Beginners generally don't need to configure this.

-Under the Database menu, you can optimize and clean up the database.
+Under the database menu, you can optimize and clean up the database.
 You can perform this regularly or automatically to improve website speed.

 Summary:

-WP Rocket settings are not complicated; basically, the default settings are sufficient.
+WP Rocket's settings are not complicated; basically, the default settings are sufficient.
 The most important point is that after enabling resource merging, remember to test several pages and functions on the website frontend to see if merging causes any webpage errors.

 WP Rocket vs. WP Super Cache Comparison

 Lazy loading means delayed loading; media files are loaded only when you scroll to them on the page, which can speed up the website.
-Disabling Emoji and embed functions is redundant for Naiba sinceWPJAM(which is no longer functional) was already installed.
+Disabling Emoji and embed features, since Naiba has installedWPJAM(which is no longer useful), results in duplicated functionality.

 WP Rocket supports setting URLs, Cookies, and User Agents to exclude from caching, and also supports caching query strings.
-WP Super Cache only supports setting some of these, and its interface is more cluttered.
+WP Super Cache only supports setting some of these, and its interface is more complex.

 WP Rocket integrates database optimization and cleanup, which can replaceWP-Optimize.